-As mentioned above, Chief Officers' pay, for Heads of Service and above, will be measured against the market on, at least, a three yearly basis to ensure we maintain consistency with our peer local authorities.
+As mentioned above, Chief Officers' pay, for Chief Officers (Leadership Team) and above, will be measured against the market on, at least, a three yearly basis to ensure we maintain consistency with our peer local authorities.
 Where there are significant changes in market rates then a pay benchmarking assessment will be carried out for Chief Officers.
 Pay levels were benchmarked at the following times:

 Posts Date of Benchmarking Review

-Executive Director and Heads of April 2016
+Executive Director April 2016

-Service
+Deputy Executive Director April 2020

-Other Chief Officers 2017/18
+Chief Officer (Leadership Team) November 2021

 Section 151 Officer and Monitoring April 2020

 Officer allowances